digitorus/pdfsigner/docs/web-api.md

 The response would be the file.

-Note: postman offer to download file as download.pdf instead of the file name provided with content disposition, see issue: https://github.com/postmanlabs/postman-app-support/issues/2082
+Note: postman offers to download file as download.pdf instead of the file name provided with content disposition, see issue: https://github.com/postmanlabs/postman-app-support/issues/2082

-The request may failed with JSON response.
+The request may fail with JSON response.
 Ex: `{"error":"task is not found","code":400}`

 ## Commands